 You should talk to us before they put their home on the market.

 It’s possible for a portion of the sales proceeds (to limited a guarantee amount) to be transferred to a term deposit temporarily while they look for a new home.

 However, there are several options depending on the nature of your situation, so please contact us to discuss what is right for you.

 However, you should be careful to ensure that the amount you owe plus any selling fees (estimate 3% of the sale price) are less than the price you sell your home for.

 There aren’t any ways around it if you don’t have enough equity to sell your property.

 We’d recommend holding on until you have sufficient equity to remove the guarantee or put the property on the market.

-If you’re required to pay out your spouse and there is sufficient equity then this payment can be funded by the new home loan.
+If you’re required to pay out your spouse, and there’s sufficient equity, this payment can be funded by the new home loan.

-Contact us on 1300 889 743 or apply online and we’ll help you to remove your guarantee
+Contact us on 1300 889 743 or enquire online and we’ll help you to remove your guarantee.